 Chief Medical Officer, NewDoc

-A practising GP with over a decade of clinical experience, specialising in allergies, metabolic health, and natural medicines.
+A practising GP with over a decade of clinical experience, specialising in allergies, metabolic health, and chronic disease management.